truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## securityContext

-Configure the Security Context for the default container
+Configure the Security Context for the main container

 <details>
 <summary>Show / Hide</summary>